Creative Growth Art Center

 Creative Growth Art Center is a nonprofit arts organization, based in Oakland, California, that provides studios, supplies, and gallery space to artists with developmental, mental, and physical disabilities.
-It is one of the oldest and largest art center for people with disabilities in the world.
+It is one of the oldest and largest art centers for people with disabilities in the world.
 It is currently located at 355 24th Street in Oakland, California.

 About

 The director of the program since 2000 is Tom di Maria, who previously worked as the assistant director at Berkeley Art Museum and Pacific Film Archive.
 Roughly 160 artists work at the center.

 History

 In 1974, the husband and wife pair of Florence Ludins-Katz and Elias Katz founded Creative Growth in their garage in Berkeley.
 Ludins-Katz was an artist and Katz was a psychologist.
 The center moved in 1978 to a former auto-repair shop in downtown Oakland, where it currently operates.
 Between the 1950s and 1960s, the mass closure of psychiatric hospitals in California caused many patients to be deinstitutionalized.
 And in 1967, the Lanterman–Petris–Short Act was signed and it blocked involuntary hospitalization for many former patients.
 There were not enough accommodations made after the release of the former patients and many ended up homeless or imprisoned.
 The Creative Growth Art Center was founded primarily with the goal of supporting former state-hospital patients with therapeutic support, artistic/creative support, and vocational training.

 Creative Growth was featured in Elle Decor (October 1990 issue) in an article tilted "Aimed Straight From The Heart" written by Susan Subtle.
-Subtle reviews the organization and compares the style of art made at Creative Growth to Outsider, Primitive, Naive, Brut, and early-American folk art.
+Subtle reviews the organization and compares the style of art made at Creative Growth to outsider, primitive, naive, brut, and early-American folk art.

 In 2010, Matthew Higgs, Director/Chief Curator at White Columns, curated a show titled "Everyone!" that featured over 130 works made by Creative Growth artists and included each and every artist currently enrolled in the studio program.

 In 2018, a segment in the ninth season of television series Art21, talks to some of the artists and administrators involved with Creative Growth.